yaraburvin/mark-nodejs-proj--digipet-backend/README.md

 We could test that, when we hit the `/digipet/walk` endpoint repeatedly over time, the server response and data change happen in tandem as we expect - the server response demonstrates the increase and decrease in happiness and nutrition respectively, up to the ceiling of `100` and floor of `0`.

-Because we have a very small system (which doesn't have many parts), the distinction between 'integration tests' and 'E2E tests' is a little more grey, so this isn't the critical distinction to focus on right now - but there's a _non-unit_ test in `/__tests__/walking.test.ts`.
+Because we have a very small system (which doesn't have many parts), the distinction between 'integration tests' and 'E2E tests' is a little more grey, so this isn't the critical distinction to focus on right now - what's most important to note is that the tests in `/__tests__/walking.test.ts` are _non-unit_ tests.

-> 🧠 Make sure that you can find the relevant test

 ### Breaking independent unit tests